lunarmodules/ldoc/doc/doc.md

 emphasizing parameter names).
 The narrative alone _can_ to be sufficient, if it is written well.

-There are two other stylesheets available in LDoc since 1.4; the first is `ldoc_one.css` which is what you get from `one=true` and the second is `ldoc_pale.css`.
+There are three other stylesheets available in LDoc since 1.4; the first is `ldoc_one.css` which is what you get from `one=true` and the second is `ldoc_pale.css`.
 This is a lighter theme which might give some relief from the heavier colours of the default.
 You can use this style with `style="!pale"` or `-s !pale`.
 See the [Lake](http://stevedonovan.github.io/lake/modules/lakelibs.html) documentation as an example of its use.
+With 1.4.3 there is also the `style='!fixed'` where the left navigation panel is fixed and does not scroll with the rest of the document;
+you may find this assists navigation in complex modules and documents.

 Of course, there's no reason why LDoc must always generate HTML. `--ext` defines what output extension to use; this can also be set in the configuration file.
 So it's possible to write